eleev/swift-design-patterns/Common Design Patterns/Behavioral/Memento/Memento.md

 }
 ```

 The implementation is based on `struct`.
-We defiend a private `UserDefaults` property for convenient re-use and added conformance for `Carataker` protocol.
-The implementation is pretty straightforward, we used the built-in `API` for persistance.
+We defined a private `UserDefaults` property for convenient re-use and added conformance for `Caretaker` protocol.
+The implementation is pretty straightforward, we used the built-in `API` for persistence.
 The interesting thing here is a relatively new feature of `Swift` called `dynamic member lookup`.
-We will use it to syntatically make the code more clear, however you may skip it, since it's not mandatory.
+We will use it to syntactically make the code more clear, however you may skip it, since it's not mandatory.

 The final part of our implementation is to create a couple of classes that will conform to `Memento` protocol.
 Let's implement a `User` and an `Animal` classes: